joren97x/task-management-system/README.md

-# forda how to setup ang froject
+# forda unsaon pag setup ang froject HAHAHAH
 make sure to create a database named task_management and import the file with a .sql extension in the root folder

 Requirements